Oscar L. Olson: Career

 In 1901, Olson began teaching English at Luther College, his alma mater.
 After the death of Christian Keyser Preus in 1921, Olson was appointed as President of Luther College, becoming the first layperson to serve as President of a major Lutheran college.
 Expansion of the campus continued under Olson's presidency, with the addition of the C.K.
 Preus Gymnasium and Nustad Field, and the acquisition of the Jewell Farm.
 Olson also advocated moving away from the traditional classics curriculum and allowing for the admission of women to the college.
 Although women were not allowed to be admitted during his presidency, he did successfully convince the board to move away from the classics curriculum.
 On December 18, 1926, Olson inaugurated the campus radio station, KWLC, by reading the Gettysburg Address at the start of the first broadcast.
 In 1932, due to mounting debt in part because of the Great Depression, the board asked Olson to resign, which he agreed to do.
 Olson continued teaching English at Luther College until retiring in 1952.
-Olson passed away in 1956.
+Olson died in 1956.